WRITING 101-11, 101-23, 101-25: Collaborations in Neuroscience

 Instructor: Emily Parks

-This course is ideally suited for those interested in neuroscience, psychology, and biology.
-The course is built on three principles.
+Overall, this course is built on three principles.
 First, writing is a vehicle for critical thinking.
-It is the tool by which you will bridge the classroom and the real world.
+It is the tool by which students will bridge the classroom and the real world.
 Second, good writing depends on revision.
-Thus, you will have many opportunities to practice giving and receiving meaningful feedback amongst your peers.
+Thus, students will have many opportunities to practice giving and receiving meaningful feedback amongst your peers.
 Third, scientific innovation requires collaboration.
-By joining this Writing 101, you agree to be a contributing member of a team.
+By joining this Writing 101, students agree to be a contributing member of a team.